jbranchmaster/upgraded-engine/recipies/lunch_dinner/02_mutton_fry_vepudu.md

 # Mutton Fry
 Eaten as a side with rice and dal.
-Cooked with cast iron kadai.
+Cooked with cast iron kadai or non-stick pan.
+No onions needed.

 # Core Ingredients
 - Serves `4` people for `500g mutton`. the ingredients are for `500gm` mutton